 During the lease term in Harrisonburg

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Harrisonburg, the renter must allow us to go into the rental property.
-Some good reasons to access rental are to:
+During lease, the rental home belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Harrisonburg, the tenant must allow us to come into the rental home.
+Some justifiable reasons to enter rental property are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Harrisonburg.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental property.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass tenants in Harrisonburg.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you put a renter in your rental property in Harrisonburg
+- Before you rent out your rental property in Harrisonburg

 - Collections and evictions